 When medicine is needed to stem allergy symptoms, antihistamines are often first in line.
 Find out how they can help and learn about possible side effects.

-Atrovent nasal spray can help with certain allergy symptoms.
+Atrovent nasal spray can help with the runny nose that may come with allergies.
 Find out if it’s right for you.

 An auto-injector -- such as EpiPen, Twinject, or Auvi-Q -- can treat extreme allergic reactions with an early, life-saving dose of epinephrine.